Pittsburgh Custody Jurisdiction & Standing Lawyers

 Who Has Standing to Pursue a PA Custody Action?

-Generally speaking, in Pennsylvania only a child's biological parents can file a Custody Complaint and seek custody rights with regard to their minor child.
+Generally speaking, a Pennsylvania custody action may only be filed by a child’s biological parents.
 In very, very limited circumstances, third parties are granted the rights to seek partial or primary custody of a minor child.
 Third parties are generally only permitted to seek partial or primary custody if said rights are specifically set forth under state statutes such as the Grandparent Visitation Statutes or if the third parties are granted standing under common law principles such as when the person has acted like a parent to a child whose parent did not reside in the same household.
-The latter type of standing is called "in loco parentis" meaning acting like a parent.
+The latter type of standing is called “in loco parentis” meaning acting like a parent.

 Contact Our Experienced Pittsburgh Child Custody Attorneys Today